 In more recent years a number of restaurants have opened which have embraced the traditional techniques and ingredients to create truly modern dishes.

-In between your culinary experiences you will have the freedom of the open-road to explore this beautiful country, where the lush green mountaintops end in precipitous cliffs falling into the sea, turf-roofed houses can be seen throughout the islands and there is abundant wildlife where you can hope to see puffins, guillemots, razorbills, oystercatchers and out to see watch gannets plummeting from height to catch fish.
+In between your culinary experiences you will have the freedom of the open road to explore this beautiful country, where the lush green mountaintops end in precipitous cliffs falling into the sea, turf-roofed houses can be seen throughout the islands and there is abundant wildlife where you can hope to see puffins, guillemots, razorbills, oystercatchers and out to see watch gannets plummeting from height to catch fish.

 Arrive in Vagar and collect your rental car and check-in to the nearby Hotel Vagar.
-You can take a drive to the remote village of Gasadalur, sat on a cliffside at the end of a valley.
-There is an iconic waterfall and if it is open the Gasadalsgardurin guesthouse/cafe is a good option for some light refreshments.
+Take a drive to the remote village of Gasadalur, sat on a cliffside at the end of a valley.
+There is an iconic waterfall and if it is open the Gasadalsgardurin cafe is a good option for some light refreshments.

 Continue your exploration of the islands.
 We can recommend the short passenger ferry across to the island of Nolsoy, whilst it is only 20 minutes on the boat it feels a world away from Torshavn, with an altogether slower pace of life - even by Faroese standards.
 There is a museum depicting life on the island in one of the old houses, and underneath Maggie's cafe (a nice stop for some rustic fare) you can learn about local hero Ove Joensen who rowed single-handedly to Copenhagen, and see the boat in which he did it.
 Leading from the village are walking trails with views across the islands to one side and out to the open sea to the other.
-In the evening spend your final evening with a 3-course dinner at Aarstova, one of the best restaurants in the islands, famed for its Faroese lamb.
+In the evening spend your final evening with a 5-course dinner at Aarstova, one of the best restaurants in the islands, famed for its Faroese lamb.
 (B,D)

 Return your car to the airport in time for your flight back to the UK.
 (B)